Intermission - College Guidance Notes for Undergraduate Students

 If you require any adjustments to examinations as a result of a medical condition or disability, College will be able to honour these adjustments for any academic assessment following intermission.
 Please remind or let your Tutor know of any adjustments required.
 If you will be returning to study having been newly diagnosed with a long term medical condition or disability which may require reasonable adjustments that have not been put in place for examinations previously, it is recommended you speak to the Disability Resource Centre (DRC) well in advance of your expected return to study to ensure that your support requirements can be determined in advance.
 Depending on the nature of your disability or medical condition and support needs, the DRC may also be able to provide support from a specialist study skills tutor to assist you in transitioning back to study.

-If you require a Tier 4 visa to study, you will need to liaise with the University's International Student Team for advice on making your new visa application prior to returning to Cambridge.
+If you require a Tier 4 visa to study, you will need to liaise with the University's International Student Office for advice on making your new visa application prior to returning to Cambridge.
 Please visit the International Office website for further information.

 On Returning from Intermission